Ecosmith Recyclers’ Textile Recycling FAQ

 Founded in 1991, Ecosmith Recyclers is New Hampshire’s original family-owned textile recycling company.
-Pete and Sue Shellenberger started the company in an effort to address the issue of textiles and shoes ending up in local landfills.
+Pete and Sue Shellenberger started the company in an effort to address the issue of useable textiles and shoes ending up in local landfills.
 Through their beneficiary program, they have returned over $1,500,000 to local communities and non-profit groups.

 What happens to the things that I donate?

 In order to create the least amount of waste possible, we work with groups who live in areas who see both summer and winter seasons.
 After collecting and packing donated goods, we then arrange to have them shipped to various groups who sort what they receive with the goal of placing each item back into circulation.

 What happens to items that cannot be worn?

 Our goal in collecting material is to provide wearable items to people in developing nations overseas.
 And while the vast majority of what we receive can still be used for its manufactured purpose, we do receive a small percentage of items that cannot.